-Mishra says that start your answer-writing from the static portion rather than the current affairs portion.
+Mishra says that start your answer writing from the static portion rather than the current affairs portion.
 One should not wait till the syllabus is over, nor start it before you even start the syllabus, answer-writing should go hand-in-hand with the syllabus.

 Strategy for GS Papers

-One should go beyond the static portion, in the mains examination.
+One should go beyond the static portion, in the main examination.
 Apala didn’t make notes for the static portion, because she is quite comfortable with the printed material and prefers it more.
 She made 4 notebooks for GS papers 1,2,3 and 4.

 These notes were actually made on her laptop in a soft copy format.
 She then divided the notebooks into further sections based on the topics.
-If you get more information about any certain topic, then one should go on adding it in the divided sections, so that this will give your answer an additional value.
+If you get more information about any certain topic, then you should go on adding it in the divided sections, so that this will give your answer an additional value.

 Books and Online Materials

 Mishra said she studied for 7 to 8 hours every day and used a timer to keep track of how much time she spent on each topic.
 She used the basic books as well during her preparation.
 Apart from that, she used Google and Youtube to find online study materials to help her understand topics that were not covered in the basic books.

 Exam Preparation During COVID 19